Enjoy a free trial on us

 "...The basic concept is simple: the brain can change itself--rewire itself, so to speak...."
 Read more

-Customers find the book valuable and worth the price.
+Customers find the book worth its price and incredibly valuable.

 "This book is fascinating and incredibly valuable for anyone with any number of neurological disorders...."
 Read more